Divorce Lawyer in Houston: Uncontested Divorces

 As a Houston divorce lawyer, I litigate hundreds of divorces and family cases each year.
 Out of all the divorces I do, only a fraction are considered “uncontested”.

-An uncontested divorce is the easiest and most cost effective way to sever a marriage.
+An uncontested divorce in Texas is the easiest and most cost effective way to sever a marriage.
 It negates the need for numerous court appearances, costly hourly legal fees and/or mediation (which can be very expensive).
 For a divorce to be truly “uncontested” the following issues must be worked out between the parties and agreed upon prior to filing paperwork with the court:

 Separation (agree to be divorced)